Canine TPLO & CCL Rehabilitation | Kirsten Vet Physio

 Outcome

-Belle successfully completed her rehabilitation and is now back to being a normal dog.
+Belle successfully completed her rehabilitation and is now back to being a completely normal dog.

 See how physiotherapy has helped other dogs recover from a range of conditions.